tylercamp/palcalc/PalCalc.UI/Localization/README.md

 - `LC_LOC_COORD_PALBOX` in `LocalizationCodes.resx` contains: "Tab | X | Y".
 - The English translation is `Palbox, tab {Tab} at ({X},{Y})`.

-`{Tab}`, `{X}`, and `{Y}` in the translation will be replaced with appropriate text when Pal Calc is running.
+`{Tab}`, `{X}`, and `{Y}` in the translation will be replaced with appropriate text when PalCalc is running.
 If any parameters are missing or incorrect, the English text will be used instead.
 Errors will appear in the Translation Debug window.

 ### 6. Tips